jfasch/jfasch-home/trainings/material/soup/linux/basics/shell/configfiles.rst

 What's Volatile?
 ================

-* Setting from the commandline aren't usually persistent
+* Settings from the commandline aren't usually persistent
 * Tuning the ``PATH`` environment variable is in effect only for the current shell/process and for all of its descendants
-* Nobody outside can see the modification (environment variables are *inherited* after all)
+* Nobody outside that shell's process tree can see the modification *(environment variables are inherited* after all)
 * After a reboot, they are definitely gone

   .. code-block:: console